DB1BMN/Fuse_Assortment_Box_ATO/README.md

 ![](2021-03-07_212743.png)

-When printing on both sides set "Long Edge".
+When printing on both sides select "Flip on Long Edge".

 ![](_resources/P2280037.JPG)